MartinSpiguel/MartinSpiguel/README.md

 ## Hello World

-👋 Hi, I’m @MartinSpiguel and I'm 18 years old.
+👋 Hi, I’m @MartinSpiguel and I'm 22 years old.
 I love math and technology is my passion.

 👀 I’m interested in programming, more specifically in python but really anything related to programming.

-🌱 I’m currently learning about data analysis and data science.
+🌱 I’m currently learning about Claude and agent programming.

 💞️ I’m looking to collaborate on anything I can.
 I'm interested in a lot of things.
-I'd love to get a job as a junior python programer/data analyst.

 📫 How to reach me:
 > - Email: maspiguel@gmail.com